-What to See and Do in Almuñécar, Essential Places and Sites
+What to See and Do in Almuñécar - Essential Places and Unique Activities

 There are emblematic places in Almuñécar where you can discover historical roots and culture of this millenary town.

-Here we selected the most beautiful and interesting places you must see on your in Almuñécar.
+Here we selected the most beautiful and interesting places you should see and do on your visit to Almuñécar.

 Bombed by the English in the War of Independence against the French, the castle remained in ruins and was converted into a cemetery in the nineteenth century.